Sedith/advent_of_code/2024/06 - Guard Gallivant/README.md

 * don't account for obstacles several times in the same location
 * consider collisions with the new obstacle as well (duh)

-Implementation of path as a dict whose key is the position and value is the list of directions the cell was crossed with.
+Implementation of path as a dict whose key is the position and value is the directions the cell was crossed with.
-The virtual path exploration also creates its own path dict.
-For efficiency, the dict stores only path nodes, ie when there is a change of direction.
-This avoid building sparser dicts, since the explore function checks appartenance to the lists at each step.
-The full path is stored in a separate list to check that the obstructions.
+The exploration path is a separate path dict.

+Notably, during the exploration, its only necessary to check for loops when hitting an obstacle.

 ## Part 2 v2